coap-security/liboscore/doc/guides/demo_peertopeer.md

   Try `help` and have a look around the system!

 * Repeat the first steps for the second board: enter the bootloader, flash, and open a terminal – this time at `/dev/ttyACM1`.

+Once your boards are flashed, you can unplug and replug them at any time without the need to flash them again.
+Beware that their TTY device names are not persistent, and are usually assigned by assigning the first currently unused one.

 * Run `ifconfig` on both devices.